What is a PTAC?

 With the help of PTAC, Washington State companies are awarded $300 million in government contracts each year.
 When you become a client of Washington PTAC you gain access to experienced counselors who can help you navigate the maze of government contracting.
 Our services are free as are most of our events and workshops.
 To learn more about the benefits of becoming a client go here.

-The Thurston Economic Development Council, which serves as a Procurement Technical Assistance Center, is funded in part through a cooperative agreement from the Department of Defense (DOD) through a program that is administered by the Defense Logistics Agency (DLA).
+The Thurston Economic Development Council, which serves as a Procurement Technical Assistance Center, is funded in part through a cooperative agreement from the Department of Defense (DOD).
 The content of any written materials or verbal communications of the PTAC does not necessarily reflect the official views or imply endorsement by DOD or DLA.

 Additional funding comes from the Thurston Economic Development Council and non-profit organizations that house PTAC locations.
 PTAC counseling services are offered at no cost to Washington businesses.